What can bean plants do that most other plants can't?

 In order for plants to make use of nitrogen, it must be transformed into molecules they can use.
 This can be accomplished several different ways (Figure below).

-- Lightning: Nitrogen gas can be transformed into nitrate (NO3-) that plants can use when lightning strikes.
+- Lightning: When lightening strikes, nitrogen gas is transformed into nitrate (NO3-) that plants can use.

-Nitrogen fixation: Special nitrogen-fixing bacteria can also transform nitrogen gas into useful forms.
+- Nitrogen fixation: Special nitrogen-fixing bacteria can also transform nitrogen gas into useful forms.
 These bacteria live in the roots of plants in the pea family.
-They turn the nitrogen gas into ammonium (NH4+).
+They turn the nitrogen gas into ammonium (NH4+) (a process called ammonification).
 In water environments, bacteria in the water can also fix nitrogen gas into ammonium.
 Ammonium can be used by aquatic plants as a source of nitrogen.

 - Nitrogen also is released to the environment by decaying organisms or decaying wastes.
 These wastes release nitrogen in the form of ammonium.